LeonhardtDavid/parser-code-challenge/README.md

 The only current implementation is not really a storage, because it prints out the results to the `stdout`.
 The idea here was to have an easy way to implement different alternatives to persist the result into a file or database, probably an overkill for this challenge.

+**NOTE:** This implementation isn't perfect anyway, there are some edge cases where we can request the same page more than once.
+We use a Mutex to read and write concurrently the set of visited pages, but some race condition could occur making two (or more) goroutines reads that the page hasn't been visited and enqueue the url to be processed multiple times.